Understanding Segments

 Segments in RUFUS Race Manager

-In RUFUS Race Manager (RRM), at least one segment must be defined for every race.
+In RUFUS Race Manager (RRM), at least one segment must be defined for every CLASSICAL race.
 Without a segment, rankings cannot be calculated.

 Key points: